mealie-recipes/mealie/docs/docs/documentation/getting-started/installation/sqlite.md

 # Installing with SQLite

+!!!
+Warning
+    If you're plannin on deploying and using Network Attached Storage with Mealie, you should use [Postgres](./postgres.md) instead of SQLite.
+SQLite is not designed to be used with Network Attached Storage and can cause data corruption, or locked database errors

 SQLite is a popular, open source, self-contained, zero-configuration database that is the ideal choice for Mealie when you have 1-20 Users.
 Below is a ready to use docker-compose.yaml file for deploying Mealie on your server.

 **For Environment Variable Configuration, see** [Backend Configuration](./backend-config.md)